 The County and its partners will offer services, programs and projects that move from incarceration to an integrated approach aimed at eliminating recidivism and reducing the growing need for jail beds.
-Programs on gang prevention, methamphetamine prevention, juvenile recidivism and positive parenting are parts of the integrated systems approach.
+Programs on gang prevention, methamphetamine prevention, juvenile and adult recidivism, emphasizing education and training, positive parenting and restorative justice as parts of the integrated systems approach.
 Emergency preparedness will continue to play a key role in maintaining a safe community.